ChandraBose-11/Full-stack/Client/README.md

 npm install
 ```

-3. Create a `.env` file in the Server directory:
+3. Create a `.env` file in the Server directory.For checking purposes only, I did not hide the `.env` file.:
 ```env
 PORT=5000
 DB_HOST=localhost